Is Your Social Media Messaging Good Enough?

 Does it make a difference what and how you post on social media?
 Don’t you just need to maintain a presence?
-Or if you do not have a presence how do you know the right message is getting out there.
-It is all about emotion, quantity and speed.
-It makes a difference, because social media is exploding.
+Or if you do not have a presence, then how do you know the right message is getting out there to your target audience?
+In reality, it’s all about emotion, quantity and speed.
+Your company’s social messages Do make a difference, because business social media is exploding.

-Across age groups, where are they saying they are using social networks:
+Across age groups, where are the commercial uses for social networks:

-- Discover brands/products via ads on social for discovery – 27%
+- Discovering brands/products via ads on social – 27%

-- Discover brands/products via recommendations on social – 24%
+- Discovering brands/products via recommendations on social – 24%

-- Research products online via social – 43%
+- Researching products online via social – 43%

 Social Media Diffusion